Over‑the‑top may lift legacy broadcasters and distributors more than pure plays

 Deloitte predicts that in 2013, in markets where services are available, two of the top three over-the-top (OTT) TV program and movie services are likely to be provided by existing broadcasters and distributors.

-Combined OTT revenues for existing broadcasters and pure plays are likely to be less than two percent of earnings (from subscriptions and advertising).
+Combined OTT revenues for existing broadcasters and pure plays globally are likely to be less than two percent of earnings (from subscriptions and advertising).
 Free-to-air TV broadcasters are likely to offer OTT for free, while pay TV companies are likely to include OTT access as part of subscription packages.
-Total global revenues from TV advertising and subscriptions are likely to reach about $400 billion in 20132.
+Total global revenues from TV advertising and subscriptions are likely to reach about $400 billion in 2013154.

 Another factor expected to drive demand for broadcasters’ OTT services is awareness: the majority of viewers will have been exposed to the broadcasters’ brand for decades: the OTT service is a natural and seamless extension of that brand.
 Broadcasters are also likely to promote their own OTT brands regularly over the typical 3-5 hours viewing of broadcast or pre-recorded TV that the average citizen with access to television watches daily.
 Over the course of a week a viewer would likely see dozens of promotions for broadcasters’ OTT services.
 Pay TV providers and subscription channels are likely to continue to promote their OTT services to improve perceptions of value for their services.

 OTT pure plays and divisions of larger companies start from a much smaller audience base than broadcasters.
-In some cases their brands may be entirely new to the market, niche or in an adjacent or even unrelated space5.
+In some cases their brands may be entirely new to the market, niche or in an adjacent or even unrelated space160.
 OTT pure plays, as recent entrants to the market and with limited access to current programming, may have to rely primarily on archive content.
 They may lack the call-to-action appeal of broadcasters’ OTT services.

 Some customers will willingly subscribe to OTT services based mostly on archive content.
-For some the ability to access box sets of TV series at a price point that is typically much lower than pay TV may be exactly what and how they want to consume TV programmes.
+For some the ability to access box sets of TV series at a price point that is typically much lower than pay TV may be exactly what and how they want to consume TV programs.
 For others, watching every episode of a series sequentially may be akin to consuming dozens of breakfasts in a row.

 Deloitte’s expectation is that even in markets with extensive broadband roll-out, on-demand TV and movies will largely represent only a few percentage points of total viewing, whether this is via broadcasters’ pay-TV companies or pure-play OTT provider sites.
 Further, official on-demand TV and movies sites are likely to represent only a few percentage points of total online video.